Division No. 1, Subdivision A, Newfoundland and Labrador: Trinny Cove

 Trinny Cove was a settlement located North-west of Long Harbour in Newfoundland and Labrador, Canada.

 Trinny Cove was first shown in a 1706 French map of Placentia Bay, it was then named Tinny Cove.
 It was settled in the early 1800s with the 1835 census showing 12 people living in the community.
-A Rev. Wix visited the area around this time, mistakingly calling it Tilley Cove.
+A Rev. Wix visited the area around this time, mistakenly calling it Tilley Cove.
 Rev. Wix visited from Great Placentia on a punt of Joseph Dicks', son of Christopher Dicks, a planter, who lived there at the time.
 At this time many settlers had winter houses in "The Bottom" at Long Harbour.
 By 1845 the population had grown to its height of 32 people.
 By 1884 the population had dropped to a low of 6 people.
-At the start of the 20th Century in 1921 the population had again grew to 23 people in 4 households.
+At the start of the 20th Century in 1921 the population had again grown to 23 people in 4 households.
 The two family names of the community at the time were Thorne and Crann.
 By 1935 the community had been abandoned, with most people moving to nearby Long Harbour.